 What type of scarring should I expect?

 Both methods of hair transplantation carry a certain type of risk of scarring but to create a natural head of hair without any obvious signs of surgical intervention it is only on the hand of a surgeon and the types of instrument they use in their clinic.

-However, due to the nature of the procedure light scarring will usually occur.
-Depending on the method of surgery you choose, the type of the scarring will differ.
-As a result of the strip method of donor hair removal, FUT creates a linear scar on the back of the head whilst the individual removal of hair follicles in an FUE procedure leaves behind multiple small dot-shaped scars.
+The nature of this procedure a light scar will occur.
+Depend on the method the type of scar shows differ.
+In the strip method, the donor hair removal shows a line.
+FUT creates a linear scar on the back of the head whilst the individual removal of hair follicles in an FUE procedure leaves behind multiple small dot-shaped scars.